hmcro/Interactive-Video/README.md

 ## Videos
 The videos are not included in this repo because they're too big!

+They were exported as Quicktime files with the Animation codec, to ensure they're full quality.
+Then I followed the [encoding guide](https://gist.github.com/dlublin/e4585b872dd136ae88b2aa51a6a89aac) to encode the videos as HAP using ffmpeg through the command line.

 ## Compiling
 To ensure the video files are included in the bundle there's a script that is used in xcode.
 ```